mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-data.md

 * Is data neutral?
 * How do we responsibly collect and use data?

 All three questions are fundementally concerned with *representation*.
 Data offers us a representation of people.
 Models offer us a representation of people, as well as of our *assumptions*.
-As the readings below will argue, these representations are shaped by implicit and explicit societal values.
-For us to act responsibly and ethically, they must be carefully interrogated.
+This is exactly what we've been concerned with so far!
+And as the readings below will argue, these representations are shaped by implicit and explicit societal values.
+For us to act responsibly and ethically, we must therefore interrogate them.

 ## What's lost when we represent people as data?